 All too often, bad weather equals bored kids – avoid restless children with FQ’s list of fun things to do when it rains.

 Don’t sit at the window moping about a lost day of exploration.
-Not that you could do that, not with your children screaming and throwing things that might be dangerous and jumping on you from impossible angles.
-Oh, but they just want you to give them fun things to do!
+Not that you could do that, not with your children screaming and throwing things and jumping on you from impossible angles.
 Don’t lock yourself away, more like.
 And don’t!
 We’ve got you covered.

 Have an Indoor Treasure Hunt

 Turn the house into a whole world of discovery by hiding treasure throughout all the rooms.

 You could even set up a pillow fort ‘base camp’ from which your little adventurers can journey into the (un)known.